hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

 ## floating: ad-hoc normalization?

-the subject library's take on this seems to be (EDIT - what is it?)
+the "main" subject library's take on this seems to be that you can specify an association "interpreter" (in the form of a method) and it circumvents all the other kind of expression available here. the newer, model-oriented effort (currently codenamed "EK") exposes a plain old ad-hoc normalization API, but discussion of that happens in [#012] and is not interesting here.